- View Offline

 Unlike many other fields of design, cities aren't created by any one specialist or expert.
 There are many contributors to urban change, including ordinary citizens who can have a great impact on improving the cities in which they live.
 By exploring a diverse range of urban design projects around the world, Urbanized frames a global discussion on the future of cities.

 lynda.com is proud to offer this film to our members, along with over one hour of bonus content.
 Make sure to check out the Extras chapter for these online-exclusive movies.

-Forces of change are happening on every level.
-Technological change.
-New forms and modes of transportation.
-The eventualities of natural man-made disasters.
+Forces of change are happening on every level, technological change, new forms of transportation, the eventualities of natural and man-made disasters.
 These are all things that are going to be addressed by urban design.